Gitarzan (album)

-The back of the album cover contains an essay that was written by Merv Griffin and describes Ray Stevens' musical styles.
-Included in the essay is an anecdote about Stevens' appearance on The Merv Griffin Show while promoting his hit "Unwind."
+The back of the album cover contains an essay that was written by Merv Griffin and describes Stevens' musical styles.
+Included in the essay is an anecdote about Stevens' appearance on The Merv Griffin Show while promoting his hit "Unwind".
 Griffin also mentions that he and Arthur Treacher are featured in a performance of the song "Gitarzan" as the voices of Jane and Cheetah "(in the order of your choice)" during a visit from Stevens on Griffin's talk-show.
 In the official recording, though, Stevens does the vocals for all the characters.

-Aside from "Freddie Feelgood," two singles were lifted from this album: the title track (which tells a bizarre story about Tarzan and Jane and Cheetah forming a music band) and "Along Came Jones".
+Aside from "Freddie Feelgood", two singles were lifted from this album: the title track (which tells a bizarre story about Tarzan and Jane and Cheetah forming a music band) and "Along Came Jones".
 The album version of the former begins with cheers and applause from an audience while the single version does not.